 This may be a genuine affection for some of the older designs but also has social reasons.
 Each class becomes a club or association in which people make friends and organize a programme of sailing and socializing.
 Racing makes little sense unless there are a realistic number of similar boats involved with particular designs making up the bulk of the club boats.

 The smooth rounded hull is made from wood by building up layers of thin strips of wood glued together over a mould.
 This construction tends to be expensive largely to the amount of work required but it is strong and light.
-It was used in the past for some of the more advanced racing dinghies such as the Flying Dutchman and the 505.
+It was used in the past for some of the more advanced racing dinghies such as the Flying Dutchman sailboat and the 505 dinghy.

 A refinement to this process is the use of thermosetting glue which cured under heat and pressure in a giant pressure cooker device called an autoclave.
 Fairey Aviation founded a marine division exploiting this method and produced a series of popular boats including the Firefly, Swordfish and Albacore.

-Boats in this category are able to carry a spinnaker for downwind speed while some, including the 505, Fireball and 470, have been designed with a trapeze for the crew.
+Boats in this category are able to carry a spinnaker for downwind speed while some, including the 505 dinghy, Fireball and 470, have been designed with a trapeze for the crew.

 Although alarming as it might seem to be hanging outside the boat on the end of a wire, trapezing is less of a strain on the body than energetically sitting out.
 It has the advantage of increasing the effective use of lightweight crew, and why trapeze dinghies are the choice for female crews or mixed crews.